keirans/keirans.github.io/posts/AWS_Bastion_Guacamole/index.md

 }
 ```

-The Target for the Event Rule is an SQS Queue (described below)
+The Target for the Event Rule is an SQS Queue in the Shared Services account (described below)

 ### SQS (Shared Services Account)
-The SQS Queue will contain messages received from the CloudWatch Event Rule (described above) that will contain all events where instances are either
-created or terminated across the workload accounts in the organisation.
+The SQS Queue as the target will start to contain messages received from the CloudWatch Event Rule (described above) that will contain all events where instances are either created or terminated across the workload accounts in the organisation.

 The SQS queue is used as the source event for the Lambda function (described below).

-The messages must be batched and sent to Lambda to process more than one at a time as the Lambda's core functionality of updating Guacamole's database is a fairly expensive operation and must be batched where possible.
+The messages are then batched and sent to Lambda to process more than one at a time as the Lambda's core functionality of updating Guacamole's database is a fairly expensive operation and must be batched where possible.

 ### Lambda (Shared Services Account)
 The Enchilada Lambda function does the heavy lifting of connecting to the Guacamole Database and performing updates.

 Since the Lambda will require direct connectivity to the database, the Lambda will have to be configured to run inside the VPC with access to the DB backend of Apache Guacamole.

-The Lambda function iterates through the batch of messages received from SQS and does the following :
+The Lambda function iterates through the batch of messages received from SQS and performs the following :

-* For RunInstances Event type, the Lambda takes the following action(s)
+* For RunInstances Event types, the Lambda takes the following action(s)
     * Assume a role available in the Instance's Account
     * Describe the Instance and determine the platform (Windows or *nix) as well as it's Name and other connection related data
     * Create a record in the connection table in the Guacamole DB in the appropriate group associated with the AWS Account that contains the instance

-* For TerminateInstances Event type , the Lambda takes the following action(s)
+* For TerminateInstances Event types  the Lambda takes the following action(s)
     * Delete the record in the connection table associated with the Instance from the Guacamole DB

 # Customer Outcome(s)
-After the deployment of this solution the customer now has:
+After the deployment of this solution the customer now has

-* A seamless, secure and highly automated bastion solution for their AWS platform and associated AWS instances
+* A seamless, secure and highly automated bastion solution for their AWS platform and associated AWS instances.

+    When instances are launched or terminated across their workload accounts, they are automatically added or removed from the Guacamole user interface for them.
 * High confidence of audit and regulatory compliance of the environment through high quality log data and session recording
 * Simplified bastion environment authentication through the integration of Single Sign On (SSO) and MFA
 * Single point of Administration traffic for the instances on the network